BioDAS/biodas.github.io/wiki/DAS1.6.md

 BUMP
 BOOL

-Whether the glyph should "bump" intersecting glyphs so that they do not overlap.
+"yes" or "no"- Whether the glyph should "bump" intersecting glyphs so that they do not overlap.

 **<em>ARROW</em>**